What you need to know about selecting and replacing half mortise locks

 Replacing Half Mortise Locks:

-- Lock Keyhole Location: distance between selvedge-edge - where bolt shoots through, to lock pin.
+Measure Keyhole Location in Lock: distance between selvedge/bolt-edge - where bolt shoots through, to lock pin.
 This measurement is known as the backset.

-- Furniture Keyhole Cutout Location: distance between furniture-edge to estimated location of lock pin in furniture keyhole.
+Measure Keyhole Cutout Location in Furniture: distance between drawer/door/box edge (where lock will be placed) to estimated location of lock pin in furniture keyhole.